Matienzo Caves Project 2017

 In Cueva de Carcavuezo (0081) five trips were made to continue the re-survey work needed for Footleg's Therion survey of the Sistema de Cuatro Valles, with over 1km surveyed.
 With a re-calculated length of 59101m, just over 500m of the one kilometre surveyed was new and is recorded in the table of finds.
 An important aim was to check out the end of Strangle W Passage and the possible sump.
 It was found not to be free diveable but on the next trip it was dived with gear and the 5 - 6m sump then rigged for free diving.
 This dive emerges in the connection passage to Cueva Hoyuca (0107) and will give a quicker route to this area of the cave.
 Although open, one boulder needs supporting and it may be possible to enlarge some of the tight sections.

 Elsewhere in La Secada, a few sites were looked at and some dug.
 At Cueva de los Tres Niños (0565) a high-level passage was checked out but closed down after 30m.
 At Handy-for-the-Bar Pot, site 0603, the route was pushed to a good draughting dig and the site surveyed to 25m.
 Subsequent trips opened up the tight sections and secured loose areas with scaffolding, allowing further work to safely take place in 2018.
 At Torca de JR (0366), over the course of three trips with capping and jack hammering, the cave was pushed and surveyed to 25m.
 It now needs much more work to progress and other sites in area should be looked at first.
 Other sites checked out included 1553 and 1552 that were found to be poor prospects; 2709 descended to 2.5m with no real further prospect; a new site 4595 was found, but thought to be a poor dig; a new draughting site 4594 that was dug to 2.26m deep but needs a lot more work.
 Cave 4180 was surveyed and two bats noted in the cave.
 Dig 1018 was noted as having a very strong draught.
 Eight further dig sites in the same area were GPSed (4596, 4597, 4598, 4599, 4601, 4602, 4603 and 4604), with the first three excavated enough to show some prospect and all having a draught.
 Cueva las Cosas (0084) was visited and re-surveyed but no digging prospects were found.
 The resurgence 4238 was checked out and, what appeared to be a wall built to close off the cave, was found to be at least 2m of solid fill.
 As there was no draught on this occasion no significant digging was attempted - it needs checking out again on a good draughting day.
-The dig "Socks" (1017) was pushed to 11.5m where capping is needed to make progress along the draughting route.
+The dig "Socks" (1017) was pushed at the base of the shaft to 11.5m where capping is needed to make progress along the draughting route.

 In Cueva Fresnedo II (0841) two trips were made to the Coyote Inlet area where the waterfall (Pepé la Puits) was climbed and upper and lower passages pushed with open leads left for another year.
 New passage was surveyed for 366m.